olivierdalang/django-toosimple-q/README.md

 **Schedule**: a configuration for repeated execution of *tasks*.
 These are typically configured in `tasks.py`.

-TODO : items below are not yet aligned with the code !

 **ScheduleExecution**: the last execution of a *schedule* (e.g. keeps track of the last time a schedule actually lead to generate a task execution).
 This is a model, whose instances are created by the worker.

 **Registry**: a dictionary keeping all registered schedules and tasks.